nikkijuk/PlainRssReader/README.md

 Due to limiations and interoperability issues with [Room] annotation processors [AutoValue] and [Lombok] aren't used to reduce boilerplate code, see [AutoValue issue] and [Room issue] for deeper discussion.

-# Missing features

-No persistence implemented
-- Feed isn't saved locally, but is always retrieved from server

-No junit tests for functionality

-# Known bugs

-User given url is not checked, and when trying to use wrong url during startup app will crash.
-Sorry.
-No safety net there.

 # Snapshots of current implementation

 List of items